 I supervise MD and PhD students, publish and lecture widely and am developing palliative medicine research in NE Lincolnshire.
 I co-chair the National Gateway/Foundation to Medicine group and lead on research within this group.

-Jason Boland is a senior clinical lecturer and honorary consultant in palliative medicine at Hull & York Medical School and North East Lincolnshire.
+Jason Boland is a professor and honorary consultant in palliative medicine at Hull & York Medical School and North East Lincolnshire.
 He qualified in medicine from the University of Cambridge in 1999, with an MA in neuroscience.
 He completed his higher specialist training in palliative medicine in Sheffield, where for his PhD he performed a systematic analysis of the in vitro effect of opioids on adaptive and innate immune function.
 He is collaborating on a European trial to evaluate the effect of opioids on immune and endocrine function in opioid naive patients randomised to receive weak or strong opioids.

 His interests include understanding the molecular actions of opioids and how to maximise their efficacy while minimising toxicity as well as development and improvement of the delivery of palliative care.
 He is currently researching the effect of opioids on immune, endocrine, gastrointestinal and cognitive function, and is also involved in non-malignant lung disease research.
 He lectures nationally and internationally on these topics.
 He is on the sub-committee of an international pharmacovigilance audit which is assessing the benefits and toxicity of Haloperidol for Nausea.
 He is developing palliative care research in NE Lincolnshire where he is currently the PI on 2 portfolio studies.